 Everybody metabolizes caffeine differently.
 That’s because your genetics, age, weight, tolerance and liver all play a role in how quickly you process caffeine.

-It’s not only coffee that can pole vault you over your own personal caffeine set point but also snack bars, soda, bottled water, energy drinks or over-the-counter or prescription headache or PMS medications, all of which can contain caffeine.
+Plus, it’s not only coffee that can pole vault you over your own personal caffeine set point — there’s also often caffeine in:

 The symptoms of too much caffeine